root-finance/smart_contracts/report.md

 The following is a summary of the findings from the audit:

-## Findings Summary

-The following is a summary of the findings from the audit:

 | **Severity** | **Issue**                                             | **Status** | **Notes**                         |
 |--------------|-------------------------------------------------------|------------|-----------------------------------|
 | Critical     | Access Control Violation (C-01)                       | New        | Flashloan mechanism vulnerability |